jh1993/UnderusedOptions/README.txt

 - Instead of affecting a contiguous group of units, now affects all units in a 4-tile radius.
 - Max charges reduced to 6.
 Range increased to 9, and no longer requires line of sight.
 - Max charges upgrade replaced by a +3 radius upgrade for 3 SP.
-- Imbalanced Flux (5 SP): For each pair of resistances, both resistances will be set to the lower of the two if the affected unit is an enemy, and the higher of the two if the affected unit is an ally.
+- Imbalanced Flux (5 SP): After affecting an enemy, the higher resistance of each pair will instead be set to the average of the pair.
+After affecting an ally, the lower resistance of each pair will instead be set to the average of the pair.

 Fiery Tormentor:
 - Tormentor's Remorse (4 SP): The range of the tormentor's soul suck is increased by its the radius of its torment.
 Its soul suck now also heals the wizard, but the total amount healed cannot exceed the total damage that the wizard has taken from tormentors summoned by this spell, before counting heal resistance.